How absences will determine how many votes McCarthy needs to win Speakership

 With 434 incoming members and one vacancy, that number is 218 if all members vote.
 But if one member votes “present” or is absent, that number is lowered to 217.
 If three members are absent or vote “present,” that number lowers to 216.

-Three members were absent during the 12th Speaker ballot on Friday morning, meaning the number would have been 216 to win.
+Three members were absent during the 12th Speaker ballot on Friday morning, meaning the number to win would have been 216.
 And with Rep. Kevin McCarthy (R-Calif.) flipping 13 of his 20 detractors to support him in that ballot, he got up to 213 votes, just three votes shy of getting the gavel.

 Rep. David Trone (D-Md.) was absent on Friday for the 12th Speaker ballot due to a previously scheduled surgery, his spokesperson said in a statement.
 But he was back at the Capitol by 2 p.m. for the next ballot, he said in a tweet.